 A large proportion of us don’t get the recommended eight hours of sleep a night and are most likely sleep-deprived.
 However, to experience what a non-medicated narcoleptic feels like every day, you would have to stay awake for two to three days straight!

-More than 250,000 Americans have narcolepsy, but only 25% of these cases are accurately diagnosed.
-It is often mistaken for depression, epilepsy or bipolar disorder, or simply dismissed as laziness.
+More than 250,000 Americans suffer from narcolepsy.
+Only 25% of these cases are accurately diagnosed, because narcolepsy is often mistaken for depression, epilepsy or bipolar disorder, or simply dismissed as laziness.
 If you suspect you may have narcolepsy the DNA Narcolepsy Test can help you accurately diagnose your condition.